isacikgoz/gitbatch/README.md

   - [BitBucket Set up an SSH key](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html)
 - Feedbacks are welcome.
 For now, known issues are:
   - At very low probability app fails to load repositories, try again it will load next time (multithreading problem).
-  - Sometimes when you scroll too fast while pulling/fetching/merging, some multithreading problem occurs and app crashes (will fix soon).
   - Colors vary to your terminal theme colors, so if the contrast is not enough on some color decisions; discussions are welcome.

 Here is the screencast of the app: